haskus/haskus-system/doc/manual/binary.md

-# ViperVM: Binary
+# Haskus: Binary

-ViperVM has a set of modules dedicated to the manipulation of binary data.
+Haskus has a set of modules dedicated to the manipulation of binary data.
 They provide data type mapping those of other languages such as C and even more.

-All these modules are in [ViperVM.Format.Binary](../../src/lib/ViperVM/Format/Binary).
+All these modules are in [Haskus.Format.Binary](../../src/lib/Haskus/Format/Binary).

-ViperVM does not rely on external tools such as C2HS to provide bindings to C libraries.
+Haskus does not rely on external tools such as C2HS to provide bindings to C libraries.
 There are several reasons for that:

 * We don't want to depend on .h files;